iacutone/thoughts/content/posts/ecto-dynamic.md

 ]
 ```

 I did not expect Ecto to compile so many ASTs based on `dynamic/2` function calls.
 The compiler creates an AST for every dynamic function call as seen in the "escape expr" logging.
-Embedded withing the escaped expression output is our dynamic query:
+Embedded within the escaped expression output is our dynamic query:

 ```elixir
 expr = [